 The story and the GitLab model

 GitLab was born online: the two founders met online in 2011, Sid Sijbrandij lived in Ola da and Dimitri Zaporozhets in Ukraine.
-After 3 years of remote work, the two met halfway in Poland and started the company.
+After 3 years of remote working the two met halfway in Poland and have gave birth to the company.

 Today GitLab employs people from all over the world: more than half in the USA, 20% in Europe and the crime a little here and a little there.
-Newcomers are formed through 250 video webinars from a dedicated YouTube channel, a 2000 page manual with protocols, information and goals to be achieved.
+Newcomers are trained through 250 video webinars from a dedicated YouTube channel, a 2000-page manual with protocols, information and objectives to achieve.

-“In total freedom, without calculating: those who finish early must not feel like a wrong person, they must not justify how they spend their time.
-If it ends too late, instead, talk to your coordinator and we will discuss the situation together. "
+“In total freedom, without making calculations: those who finish early don't have to feel like the wrong person, they don't have to justify how they spend their time.
+If it ends too late, talk to your coordinator and we will discuss the situation together."